 - Zymurgy is the science and art of brewing.

 At this point you may know many more alcohol words by far than most people.
-Congratulations!
+Congrats!
 Perhaps you know of a term that should be included.
 If so, contact hansondj [at sign] potsdam [dot] edu/ As a matter of fact, some readers have helped improve this site.
 So thank you!